learn-co-curriculum/phase-1-algorithms-big-o/README.md

 Just like with time complexity, we measure space complexity _relative to the size of the input_: for an input that takes up `n` memory, how much memory will our algorithm use?
-In particular we need to consider what auxiliary (additional) space is taken up for new data structures when our algorithm runs.
+In addition to the amount of memory needed for our inputs, we need to consider what auxiliary (additional) space is taken up for new data structures when our algorithm runs.

 Let's break down a couple algorithms to see some examples: